French chief rabbi quits over plagiarism, credentials charges

-The Paris Central Consistory, the top Jewish religious organization in France, said in a statement that Bernheim was resigning and gave no further details.
+The Paris Central Consistory, the top Jewish religious organisation in France, said in a statement that Bernheim was resigning and gave no further details.

 His fall from grace shocked France's 600,000-strong Jewish community and it was not immediately clear who would take his place.
 Bernheim was elected to the seven-year post in 2008.